biga-ahk/biga.ahk/docs/README.md

 ## .difference
 Creates an array of array values not included in the other given arrays.
-The order and references of result values are determined by the first array.
+The order of result values are determined by the first array.

 #### Arguments
 array (Array): The array to inspect.